logo

 • Skin rashes

 Additionally, about 0.25% of breastfed infants may be allergic to soy protein.
-If you suspect your baby may have an allergy or intolerance to dairy or soy, consult with your healthcare provider for guidance on how to best adjust your diet while still maintaining a healthy milk supply.
+If you suspect your baby may have an allergy or intolerance to dairy or soy, consult your healthcare provider for guidance on adjusting your diet while breastfeeding to benefit your baby's health.

 Maintaining a healthy milk supply is essential for breastfeeding mothers.
 So, focus on consuming a diet rich in protein, vegetables, whole grains, and fruits.
-Include lean meats, beans, peas, nuts, seeds, and a variety of colourful vegetables in your meals.
+Include lean meats, beans, peas, nuts, seeds, and various colourful vegetables.
 Staying well-hydrated and getting sufficient sleep also contribute to maintaining a good milk supply.

-By following these guidelines and focusing on a balanced, nutritious diet, you can support your body's ability to produce a healthy milk supply for your breastfeeding journey.
+Following these guidelines and focusing on a balanced, nutritious diet can support your body's ability to produce a healthy milk supply for your breastfeeding journey.

 FAQs